jodijunan/codechallenge-moolahgo/INSTRUCTIONS.md

 2. Run *composer update* if you want to update dependencies or *composer install* if you want to follow whats on the lock file
 3. Run *npm install* or *npm install --no-bin-links* for Windows Host OS
 4. Run *npm run build* or *npm run watch* to compile the assets or watch (in case you have changes)
+5. Point Virtual Host to `public` folder as the entrypoint is there

 ## Usage
 1. Run *cd public && php -S 127.0.0.1:8000*